 Wiles: What do you appreciate the most from a shortline manufacturer?

 Funke: Having a knowledgeable sales rep and service rep is key because you can take that product in field and make it work.
 A lot of times as they come up with a new product, our people are not well enough versed in it and it's very difficult to go online and get all the training.
-I think one of the things you talked about this morning, Mike, are the YouTube videos.
-I think that's getting to be very important in everything we do.
+One of the things you talked about this morning, Mike, are the YouTube videos.
+That's getting to be very important in everything we do.

 - Mainline: John Deere